SciML/DiffEqDocs.jl/docs/src/tutorials/discrete_stochastic_example.md

 ]
 mass_act_jump = MassActionJump(reactant_stoich, net_stoich; param_idxs=rateidxs)
 ```
+Notice, one typically should define one `MassActionJump` that encodes each
+possible jump that can be represented via a mass action reaction.
+This is in
+contrast to `ConstantRateJump`s or `VariableRateJump`s where separate instances
+are created for each distinct jump type.

 Just like for `ConstantRateJumps`, to then simulate the system we create
 a `JumpProblem` and call `solve`:
 ```julia
 jump_prob = JumpProblem(prob, Direct(), mass_act_jump)
 sol = solve(jump_prob, SSAStepper())
 ```

+For more details about MassActionJumps see [Defining a Mass Action Jump](@ref).

 Note, for chemical reaction systems, Catalyst.jl automatically groups reactions
 into their optimal jump representation.